airlabitu/Tutorials/OLIMEX_RFID_scanner /README.md

-## Reading RFID tags from Processing with the OLIMEX MOD-RFID125 scanner
+## Reading RFID tags in Processing with the OLIMEX MOD-RFID125 scanner

 ### Needed to run this example
 #### 1 x OLIMEX MOD-RFID125 scanner